-Bryan was an outstanding coach and administrator.
-He coached the Nova Scotia Provincial Cross-Country Ski team for many years, including at the Canada Winter Games in 1979 and 1983.
+An outstanding coach and administrator – he coached the Nova Scotia Provincial Cross-Country Ski team for many years, including at the Canada Winter Games in 1979 and 1983.
 Many of the athletes who were on these teams speak of the long-lasting influence that Bryan had on their lives.
 Bryan initiated the Honey Pot Ski Loppet in Wentworth, Nova Scotia, in 1977.
 This loppet is the longest running loppet in our province.
 In 1991, Bryan was the Chief of Competition for the biathlon events at the Canada Winter Games.
 Between 1995 and 2007, at least one of Bryan’s children continued the family tradition by representing Nova Scotia in various events at every Canada Winter Games.

 Bryan had a lasting impact on the lives of many people – not only those who were acquainted with him through sport.
 His dedication to fun and enjoyment of an active lifestyle, his love of competition, and his loyalty to his province and country have led many to follow in his footsteps.